 Indiana law presumes that all dogs are harmless domestic animals.
 Dog bite victims can overcome this presumption with evidence of a dog’s known or dangerous propensities, such as proof of specific acts by the particular animal.
 A dangerous propensity is a dog’s tendency to do anything that might endanger persons or property.
 When a dog owner has knowledge of a dangerous propensity, Indiana law imposes a duty on that dog owner to use reasonable care to prevent the animal from causing harm.

-Many state laws contain so-called “one-bite” rules, which effectively limit dog owners’ liability for injuries their dogs cause if the dogs have never bitten anyone previously.
+Many state laws contain so-called “one-bite” rules, which limit dog owners’ liability for injuries their dogs cause if they have never bitten anyone.
 In Indiana, courts have held that animals are not entitled to one “free” bite before their owners can be held legally responsible.
 Indiana requires dog owners to keep their dogs under reasonable care and control even if they are unaware of any vicious tendencies in their dogs.

 Strict Liability for Dog Bites

 In Indiana, dog owners are strictly liable when their dogs bite any person carrying out official duties under Indiana or federal law.
 Strict liability means that a dog owner is liable regardless of their actions, intentions, or state of mind.